Maurene Comey

 Maurene Ryan Comey (born August 1988) is an American attorney who served as an assistant United States attorney in the U.S. Attorney's Office for the Southern District of New York (SDNY) from 2016 to 2025.
+She rose to prominence as one of the lead attorneys in the prosecution of Sean Combs.

-Early life and education (1988–2013)
+Early life and education

 Maurene Ryan Comey was born in August 1988.
-She is the first daughter of James Comey and Patrice Failor.
-(Note: James and Patricia had five children after Comey.)
-James is a former prosecutor who served as the director of the Federal Bureau of Investigation from 2013 until his dismissal in 2017.
-She graduated from the College of William & Mary, where she performed in the Sinfonicron Light Opera Company, in 2010 and from Harvard Law School in 2013.
+She is the daughter of James Comey and Patrice Failor and the eldest of six siblings.
+Her father is a former prosecutor who served as the director of the Federal Bureau of Investigation from 2013 until his dismissal in 2017.

+In 2010 Comey graduated from the College of William & Mary, where she performed in the Sinfonicron Light Opera Company.
+She graduated from Harvard Law School in 2013.

 Career

-Law clerk and legal associate (2013–2014)
+Law clerk and legal associate

 After graduating from Harvard Law School, Comey worked as an associate for Debevoise & Plimpton.
 She was a law clerk to judge Loretta Preska.

-U.S. Attorney's Office for the Southern District of New York (2014–2025)
+U.S. Attorney's Office for the Southern District of New York

 Comey began working for the U.S. Attorney's Office for the Southern District of New York in 2014, began serving as a prosecutor the following year, and became an assistant United States attorney by May 2016.
 In July 2019, she began handling the criminal case filed against the financier Jeffrey Epstein.
-By December 2021, Comey had become a chief of Violent and Organized Crime Unit.
-She was later involved in the prosecution of the gynecologist Robert Hadden, of Epstein's accomplice, Ghislaine Maxwell, and of Sean Combs, leading the latter.
+By December 2021, Comey had become the chief of the Violent and Organized Crime Unit.
+She was later involved in the prosecution of Epstein's accomplice, Ghislaine Maxwell, of the gynecologist Robert Hadden, and of Sean Combs, leading the latter.

-Federal Dismissal
+Federal dismissal

 In May 2025, Laura Loomer publicly called for the dismissal of Comey and her husband Lucas Issacharoff, citing their proximity to James Comey.

 On July 16, 2025, the United States Department of Justice dismissed Comey as a senior trial counsel.
 According to The New York Times, a letter informing her of her termination and signed by Francey Hakes, the director of the Executive Office for United States Attorneys, cited Article Two of the United States Constitution.
 CNN later reported that an official described her connection to her father, James Comey, as untenable; according to ABC News, president Donald Trump was reportedly furious that a relative of the elder Comey worked in his administration.

 In September 2025, Comey sued the Department of Justice over her firing.

+Patterson Belknap Webb & Tyler

+In February 2026, Comey joined the law firm of Patterson Belknap Webb & Tyler, where she works in white-collar criminal defense and civil litigation as a partner.